 Below, we’re going over everything you need to know about this new coffee trend, and we’ll teach you how to make it in a few simple steps!

-Why, you ask?
-Why not?!
+Before we get into the recipe, let’s cover something basic: what is a coffee tonic and why should you give it a try?
 Coffee and tonic is a beautiful take on an iced coffee drink, so it’s easily drinkable and enjoyable year-round.
 This makes it a great alternative to regular iced coffee in the summer, which requires a race against the clock as your ice melts in the summer heat and threatens to make your coffee watery and tasteless.

 While some may despise tonic water on its own, the flavors and taste of coffee and tonic really blend well together.
 The perceived sweetness of the tonic water balances the coffee’s bitterness a bit, while the tonic water’s flavor smoothes out the acidity from the espresso or coffee.

 And, did we mention the bubbles?
 Coffee isn’t typically carbonated, but the carbonation in the tonic water adds a beautiful complexity to the coffee.

 It’s a beautiful marriage of two not-so-relatable beverages, and you really need to try it to see what all the fuss is about!
 Speaking of trying it yourself…

 Coffee and tonic couldn’t be easier to make.
 Just follow the steps below, and you’ll soon have an Instagram-worthy cup of beautiful, bubbly, perfectly layered coffee tonic.

 1. Fill a glass with ice.

 Begin by filling a small rocks glass to the rim with ice.
 Make sure not to skimp on the ice!
 You’ll be adding hot espresso to the glass in just a minute, so you want enough ice to cool it down quickly.

 Pour tonic water and simple syrup over ice and let sit.